 List features people like Stephen Jay Gould, Benjamin Franklin Mudge and more!From reputable, prominent, and well known paleontologists to the lesser known paleontologists of today, these are some of the best professionals in the paleontologist field.
 If you want to answer the questions, "Who are the most famous paleontologists ever?" and "What are the names of famous paleontologists?" then you're in the right place.

-Stephen Jay Gould was an American paleontologist, evolutionary biologist and historian of science.
-He was also one of the most influential and widely read writers of popular science of his generation.
+- Stephen Jay Gould (; September 10, 1941 – May 20, 2002) was an American paleontologist, evolutionary biologist, and historian of science.
+He was also one of the most influential and widely read authors of popular science of his generation.
 Gould spent most of his career teaching at Harvard University and working at the American Museum of Natural History in New York.
-In the later years of his life, Gould also taught biology and evolution at New York University.
+In 1996, Gould was hired as the Vincent Astor Visiting Research Professor of Biology at New York University, where he divided his time teaching there and at Harvard.
 Gould's most significant contribution to evolutionary biology was the theory of punctuated equilibrium, which he developed with Niles Eldredge in 1972.
-The theory proposes that most evolution is marked by long periods of evolutionary stability, which is punctuated by rare ... more
+The theory... more on Wikipedia

-- Birthplace: Bayside, New York City, New York, United States of Americasee more on Stephen Jay Gould
+- Birthplace: Bayside, New York City, New York, United States of America

-Francisco Pascasio Moreno was a prominent explorer and academic in Argentina, where he is usually referred to as Perito Moreno.
-Perito Moreno has been credited as one of the most influential figures in the Argentine incorporation of large parts of Patagonia.... more
+- Francisco Pascasio Moreno (May 31, 1852 – November 22, 1919) was a prominent explorer and academic in Argentina, where he is usually referred to as Perito Moreno (perito means "specialist, expert").
+Perito Moreno has been credited as one of the most influential figures in the Argentine incorporation of large parts of Patagonia and its subsequent development.... more on Wikipedia

-Alan C. Walker is a 1986 Guggenheim Fellow in Social Sciences.... more on Wikipedia
+- Alan C. Walker is a 1986 Guggenheim Fellow in Social Sciences.... more on Wikipedia

 - Birthplace: Leicester, United Kingdom